dataform-co/dataform/content/docs/how_to_guides/sqlx.md

 - [In-line Javascript](#in-line-javascript): In addition to Javascript blocks, in-line javascript can be written within SQL by using `${}`, for example `${console.log("foo")}`.

-- [Built-in functions](built-in-functions): There are various useful built-in functions that can be used, such as `ref` or `self`.
+- [Built-in functions](built-in-functions): There are various useful built-in functions that can be used, such as `ref()` or `self()`.

 ### Config

 All config properties, and the config itself, are optional.
 TODO: Add more detail.
+Just link API reference?

 ### Pre-operations